ps64project/kernel-legacy/README.md

  2. http://www.kyobobook.co.kr/product/detailViewKor.laf?barcode=9788979148374

 ## Building Project
-To build and get disk image, execute two commands below:
+To build and get disk image, just one command below:

-1. `make imagemaker`
-2. `make`
+ 1. `make`

 Then you will get `Disk.img` that can be loaded on VM or real PC!